wszramkowska/ToolsandProduction/Development Commentary.md

 - Highlight any tools, frameworks, or techniques used, and explain how they contributed to the implementation.
 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.

+#### Optimisation

+At the beginning of the project I helped with optimisation by changing blueprints into actor components so they could be reused for future mechanics.
+I worked on BP_BodyChar which was the body of the player character.
+I put the SpawnBubble() and PopReset() functions into the Actor Component AC_BubbleController.

+<iframe src="https://blueprintue.com/render/l09p1tl8/" scrolling="no" allowfullscreen></iframe>

+*Figure 6.
+Blueprints for Bubble Spawn*

 #### Technical Support

 To make my audio cohesive with level visuals, I had to work closesly with level designers.
 Since I was already frequently communicating with them, I also took on a technical support role where I would help designers who were having issues.

 Most of this was helping with resolving merge conflicts when pushing in Github.
 Some conflicts were more difficult to solve than others, but overall I ensured the main branch remained stable and commits would not overwrite any important blueprints.

+#### Voice-Over

 I also attended the voice-over recording sessions to provide opinions from the perspective of an audio programmer.
 Voice-over for the beginning of a level should explain that test chamber, and would therefore be a bit longer.
 However voice-over for things such as player death should be shorter and have various versions, this is because the player would hear these voice lines more frequently and so they may become repetitive much sooner.

+Here is a link to the final voice line recordings and script:

 [Final Voice Lines](https://drive.google.com/drive/folders/1uUn62mpLoAL6-yhYoxVH4wV81M607tN_?usp=sharing)

+Unfortunately due to time constraints the voice lines were not edited in time and therefore I was unable to implement them into the game.
+I tested the raw voice lines for player death and created a MetaSound Source which played a random voice line when the player died.
+I was unhappy with how the voice sounded within the game and chose to cut voice-over and instead focus on ambience and environmental sounds.

+#### Dynamic Footstep System

+One of the first major components I implemented was a dynamic footstep system which changed the sound of the player character's footsteps depending on the surface they were walking on.

+I did this by creating an AnimNotify event, matching the notify in the animation sequence to play when the foot hits the ground.
+In the animation blueprint, different sounds play depending on what physical material the character is stepping on.
+To achieve this, the floor surface must use a material which has a physics material assigned to it.

+This allowed the system to adapt to new surfaces seamlessly, even before the level designs were finalized.
+If designers wanted to add or modify surfaces in the game, the only requirements were the addition of a new physics material and appropriate footstep sounds, making the system flexible and adaptable.

+<iframe src="https://blueprintue.com/render/6sokr1zb/" scrolling="no" allowfullscreen></iframe>

+*Figure 7.
+Blueprints for Dynamic Footstep System*

+#### Randomised Audio Playback

+Another key feature I implemented was the randomization of sound effects.
+While creating dynamic footsteps, I realized that repetition could break immersion.
+To address this, I used Unreal’s MetaSounds system to randomize footstep sounds.
+By organizing audio clips into containers, I ensured that each footstep sounded unique, mimicking the random nature of real-world sounds.
+This helped prevent the game from sounding monotonous, and keeping the sound design realistic.

+I used this for various sounds through the project such as the dripping of oil and sap, which also play random sounds from a set selection each time they drip, and also for ice breaking.

+Creating these Metasound Sources gave the level designers an easy way to add audio that feels more natural, whilst also having access to the original, individual sounds where needed.

+#### Audio Research and Editing

+Originally me and the other audio developer wanted to make our own sounds for the game however we did not have full levels until quite late and were left with not enough time to accomplish that.

+Instead I chose to find audio online and try my best to edit it and match it to our game so everything still sounds coherent.
+I found most of the sounds on [Freesound](https://freesound.org/), ensuring all of the copyright licenses were Creative Commons and usable for our game.
+This limited the sounds I could choose and meant I was not always able to find a good match.

+I then edited these sounds in Adobe Audition, mostly cutting the audio to the specific parts I needed.
+I then added all of these into the Unreal Project, creating an organised folder system so designers could find them easily.

+#### Intro Video Audio

 ### New Approaches